hirosystems/clarinet/docs/how-to-guides/how-to-test-contract-with-clarinet-sdk.md

 The response type is noted `(response <ok-type> <error-type>)` in Clarity.
 It can be `(ok <ok-type>)` or `(err <error-type>)`.
-They are called composite types, meaning that they contain an other Clarity value.
+They are called composite types, meaning that they contain another Clarity value.

 #### `toBeOk(expected: ClarityValue)` <!-- omit from toc -->